 If you run a user-generated content website, I cannot emphasize enough how important it is to know the DMCA inside out.
-This typically means using an attorney to handle claims or work with one of your employees on claims that come in.
-Whether you use me or another attorney, make sure to use someone familiar with the DMCA process.

 Let’s consider an example.
-I create a blog advising people how to build up an email list to support their website.
+I create a blog advising people on how to build up an email list to support their website.
 I then mention certain services such as AWeber and I include links to the AWeber site.
 If I am receiving compensation from AWeber for any leads I send it, I must disclose this relationship.
 Should I fail to do so, I face a potential $16,000 penalty per violation.

 Does your website target kids under the age of 13?
 If so, welcome to the legal hell known as the Children’s Online Privacy Protection Act of 1998 – one of Dante’s new circles of hell for website operators.

 Congress created COPPA with the best of intentions – to protect the privacy of kids online.
 Between a poorly written law and burdensome regulations issued by the FTC regarding the implementation of the law, the cost of compliance with COPPA is in the $18,000 range.
 This cost is not a problem for a large site, but it is a considerable burden for smaller sites.

 COPPA is so complex that moving forward with a compliance effort requires retaining an attorney.
 If COPPA is an issue for your site, find an attorney in your area who is familiar with the law and can guide you through this minefield of red tape.
 I handle California clients.